kreso-t/cncjs-kt-ext/README.md

 node . --help
 ```

+## Available Commands

+- `(#autolevel)` to probe board heigh in a grid way updating the uploaded gcode.
+- `(#autolevel_reapply)` reapply autoleveled values when importing a new gcode (since some areas do not have copper or are not connected anymore)

-Once it receives the #autolevel command it will execute the probing and update the gcode with fixed values.
+Once it receives the `#autolevel` command it will execute the probing and update the gcode with fixed values.

 ## How to use